[2]:

 tensors = torch.stack([xs.flatten(), ys.flatten(), ts.flatten()], dim=1)

 The TorchPhysics model cannot be directly evaluated at Pytorch Tensors.
 Tensors must first be transformed into TorchPhysics Points, which is easy to achieve.
 We only need to which space the “tensors” above belong to.
 In our case, it belongs to the space \(X*T\).
-ATTENTION: Since the spatial coordinates has been fed into “tensors” first, it is important to define the space as \(X*T\) and NOT \(T*X\)!
-For more information on the Point class please have a look at space- and point-tutorial.
+ATTENTION: Since the spatial coordinates have been fed into “tensors” first, it is important to define the space as \(X*T\) and NOT \(T*X\)!
+For more information on the Point class please have a look at the space- and point-tutorial.

 [32]: